with David Rome & Hope Martin

-Co-presenters David Rome and Hope Martin have been teaching together and developing Embodied Listening for more than ten years.
+Co-presenters David Rome and Hope Martin have been teaching together and developing Embodied Listening since 2002.
 Both are qualified Focusing trainers and mindfulness meditation teachers.
-Hope has taught the Alexander Technique for more than 25 years.
-David is writing a book on Mindful Focusing, to be published in 2014.

-Hope has taught the Alexander Technique for more than 25 years in the US and abroad.
-She maintains a lively private practice, is a Senior Teacher training teachers at the American Center for the Alexander Technique, where she also served as Chair of the Board of Directors for 10 years, and operates Hope Martin Studio in New York City.
+Hope Martin has taught the Alexander Technique for 30 years, trains Alexander teachers at the American Center for the Alexander Technique and operates Hope Martin Studio in New York City.
+She is a Meditation Instructor and a Focusing trainer.
 Her particular passion is in assisting her students discover how easeful, upright posture is an expression of their human dignity, confidence, and innate wakefulness.

 David I. Rome is the developer of Mindful Focusing, an integration of Eugene Gendlin’s Felt-Sense Focusing and Buddhist mindfulness-awareness practices.
 He is the author of Your Body Knows the Answer; Using Your Felt Sense to Solve Problems, Effect Change, and Liberate Creativity (Shambhala Publications, 2014).
 Earlier, David studied Buddhism with Chogyam Trungpa Rinpoche, whom he served as private secretary for many years.

 Hope and David were recently interviewed by The Spiritually Raw Broadcasting Network.
 Listen to that interview online here.